UNICEF NOVA

 Design opportunity

-How might we design AR glasses that guide children safely in public spaces, balance independence with parental reassurance, and remain simple and engaging enough for everyday use?
+How might we design AR glasses that help children navigate public spaces safely, support their independence while reassuring parents, and remain simple and engaging for everyday use?

 DESIGN